ErikHumphrey/ascii-fill-puzzle/README.md

 ## To play

-Clone the repository and run `cd ascii-fill-puzzle/a3 && python ascii_fill.py`, then follow the prompts.
+Clone the repository and run `cd ascii-fill-puzzle && python ascii_fill.py`, then follow the prompts.

 The game currently goes through levels named "ascii_fill_levelX.txt" in the "levels" folder, where X is the level number from 1 to 5.